goodbuns/pooter/README.md

-# Twooter
+# pooter

-Twooter is Twitter for thots.
+Pooter is Twitter for thots and poots.